Please Support the Bible Translation Work of the Updated American Standard Version (UASV)

 13 The children of your chosen sister greet you.

-Antichrist: (Gr. antichristos) The term, “Antichrist,” occurs in the NT five times.
+Antichrist: (ἀντίχριστος antichristos) The term “Antichrist,” occurs in the NT five times.
 From those five times, we gather this entity is “against” (i.e., denies Christ) or “instead of” (i.e., false Christs) Jesus Christ.
-There are many antichrists that began back in the apostle John’s day and will continue up unto Jesus’ second coming.
+Many antichrists began back in the apostle John’s day and will continue up unto Jesus’ second coming.
 (1 John 2:18) The antichrist is referred to as a number of individuals taken together, i.e., collectively.
 (2 John 1;7) Persons who deny Jesus Christ are the antichrist.
 (1 John 2:22) All who deny the divinity of Jesus Christ as the One and Only Son of God is the antichrist.
-(1 John 2:22; John 10:36; Lu 9:35) Some antichrists are apostates, one who left the faith and are now in opposition to the truth.
+(1 John 2:22; John 10:36; Lu 9:35) Some antichrists are apostates who left the faith and are now in opposition to the truth.
 (1 John 2:18-19) Those who oppose the true followers of Jesus are the antichrist.
-(John 15:20-21) Individuals or nations that oppose Jesus or try to supplant his kingly authority are antichrists. – Ps.
+(John 15:20-21) Antichrists are individuals or nations opposing Jesus or trying to supplant his kingly authority. – Ps.
 2:2; Matt.
 24:24; Rev. 17:3, 12-14; 19:11-21.

 Lit mouth to mouth

 Your [WH] A B 33 81 1739 vg copbo; Our [TR NU] א K L P Ψ 614 Byz Lect syrph, h arm al